-50 Gift Ideas for a Gardener in Your Life
+50 Gift Ideas for the Gardener in Your Life

 If you are trying to find the perfect gift for someone in your life that you know loves to garden, I’ve done the brainstorming for you.
 Here is a list of present ideas for that special someone who likes to spend time outside digging in the dirt.
 Even if the person you are shopping for is not a die-hard gardener, if they own a home or have a lawn to upkeep, these will still make good gifts and will likely be useful to them.

 Gardening is a very fulfilling habit, but it can become expensive.
 Even the cost of seeds can add up.
 Gardeners will appreciate any kind of plant or seed that will complement their garden.
 Just make sure that the plant you are getting them fits in with the theme of their garden, if they have one.
 The gift recipient will be especially grateful if the plant or seed comes from your own garden.

 - Part of a perennial plant you divided from one of your own

 - Rooted cuttings

 - Rooting hormone for propagating their own cuttings

 - A bin or jar of your own compost from home

 A lot of the maintenance tasks associated with gardening can be very tedious if you don’t have the right tools.
 Sometimes a simple gift of one of these gardening accessories can make all the difference between a grueling and an enjoyable experience.
 I myself was gifted a good watering can, which made watering my smaller plants a much easier job, as I no longer had to make so many trips back and forth to get more water.